XlynxX/Vanillity/README.md

 Vanillity is my test fork of Nukkit 1.16.100.

-I wanna try to add some things from java like generation, health regen or something To build just run
+I wanna try to add some things from java like generation, health regen or something</br>
+To build just run
 ```
 git submodule update --init